Greg Roe: Coaching

 Roe's unique 3-Dimensional model of developing acrobatics looks at acrobatics as a metaphorical 'map' that needs to be loaded and athletes can 'load' the different parts of the map by doing many different types of skills going through many different axes.
 For him, an athlete gains spatial awareness by going through the movements and building neuronal circuits corresponding to each skill.
 He imagines every known skill being simply a string of different degrees of rotation within the body joints and around the different axes of the body.
 He teaches athletes to be able to 'build' their skills like a tower in any way they wish in a controlled manner by simply stacking the different degrees upon each other in different orders.

 In his book "Coaching Creatures – The Unsolved Circuits," he describes the science and practical experience behind this 'build up' approach.
 It builds confidence in the athletes and gives them complete control over their training whether they are inside a controlled gym or outside in a foreign environment.

-This hands-off approach is very popular with the new Freestyle Trampoline sector of the market which pride themselves in taking control over their own training.
-Greg simply teaches them how to control their training on their own terms in a safe way.
-Roe has worked with many athletes and could arguably be one of the most diverse coaches in the acrobatic space.
-Roe has developed an official Research and Development business as part of his Global Holdings.
+This hands-off approach is popular with the new Freestyle Trampoline sector of the market which pride themselves in taking control over their own training, as Roe teaches them how to control their training on their own terms in a safe way.
+He has worked with many athletes, developing an official Research and Development business as part of his Global Holdings.
 This division is dedicated to further research in the areas of Athlete Development, Parental Development, Economics, Psychology and many others that aim to look at the acrobatic industry from a complete 3D model.